RCIC-UCI-Public/slurm/testing/configuration.md

 # Configuration and Information
-A list of command to check configuratio and information
+A list of command to check configuration and information

 ## sinfo